airalab/robonomics-wiki/docs/door-notification.md

 ## Telegram Bot Notifications

 First, you need to create a personal Telegram bot.
 For this go to the [special Telegram bot @BotFather](https://t.me/botfather) and follow instruction.
+Save your token for accessing the HTTP API.

 <robo-wiki-video controls src="https://static.robonomics.network/wiki/bot-father.mp4" />